Service accounts

 Access scopes

-Access scopes are the legacy method of specifying authorization for your instance.
+Access scopes are the legacy method of specifying authorization for your VM instance.
 They define the default OAuth scopes used in requests from the gcloud CLI or the client libraries.
-(Access scopes do not apply for calls made using gRPC.)
+Access scopes don't apply for calls made using gRPC.

 Generally, the documentation for each API method lists the scopes required for that method.
 For example, the instances.insert method provides a list of valid scopes in its authorization section.